yeevon/ros2_ws/README.md

 ## If Gazebo doesn't open when attempting to open a world from __my_robot_gazebo.launch.xml__:

+Try opening your world from ROS2 in only Gazebo.

 ```console
 gz sim "$(ros2 pkg prefix my_robot_bringup)/share/my_robot_bringup/worlds/waterworld.sdf" -v4
 ```